mcarmich146/spotlite/README.md

-#Spotlite - Satellogic Imagery Discovery and Access Demonstration Tool
+# spotlite - Satellogic Imagery Discovery and Access Demonstration Tool

-##Spotlite PURPOSE:
+## PURPOSE:
-This app is intended to exercise the API in a demo centric way that allows the user to follow their predicted user conops lifecycle.
+This app is intended to exercise the API in a demo centric way that allows the user to follow their predicted user CONOPS lifecycle (below).

-Life Cycle Steps (based on the TCPED life cycle):
+Life Cycle Steps (based on the [TCPED](https://www.dhs.gov/sites/default/files/publications/FactSheet%20TCPED%20Process%20Analysis%202016.12.12%20FINAL_1_0.pdf) life cycle):
-1) User enters place name or lat/long for search
+1. User enters place name or lat/long for search
-2) Search the archive for tiles and visualize them.
+2. Search the archive for tiles and visualize them.
-3) Access the full resolution Rapid Response products
+3. Access the full resolution Rapid Response products
-4) Animate tiles time sequence for context and change monitoring
+4. Animate tiles time sequence for context and change monitoring
-5) Order different product formats
+5. Order different product formats
-6) Create new subscription areas to monitor for images coming in
+6. Create new subscription areas to monitor for images coming in
-7) Analyze tiles to extract analytics/information/intelligence
+7. Analyze tiles to extract analytics/information/intelligence
-8) Create new tasking activities for high priority POIs
+8. Create new tasking activities for high priority POIs
-9) Repeat
+9. Repeat

-##MAIN FUNCTION ACTIVITIES:
+## MAIN FUNCTION ACTIVITIES

-The main functions provided in the SpotliteStart.py are captured below.
+The main functions provided in the spotlite_main.py are captured below.

-###The menus are:
+The menus are:

 Options:
 1. Search And Animate Site
 2. Search And Plot Images With Thumbnails.